 Trainees wanted: Career orientation in the care sector

 Nursing staff are urgently needed everywhere.
-Anyone who decides to train as a nursing specialist will learn a future-proof and responsible profession and can be employed, for example, in hospitals or care facilities, in outpatient care services, in psychiatric care or in the healthcare of children and young people.
+Anyone who decides to train as a nursing specialist learns a future-proof and responsible profession and can be employed in hospitals or care facilities, in outpatient care services, in psychiatric care or in the healthcare of children and young people, for example.

-With the project "Careers for Life - Career Orientation in Nursing", the Hannover Region and the Hannover Employment Agency, together with the association Ausbildung im Verbund pro regio e.
+With the project "Careers for Life - Career Orientation in Nursing", the Hanover region and the Hanover Employment Agency, together with the association Ausbildung im Verbund pro regio e.
 V., want to attract more trainees to the nursing professions.
 The first schools and care facilities are already active in the project and more are being sought.

-"The demand for nursing staff has been blatantly high, and not just since coronavirus," emphasizes Ulf-Birger Franz, Head of the Hannover Region's Economic Affairs Department, "which makes it all the more important to get more young people interested in careers in nursing and the diverse prospects this job profile offers."
+"The demand for nursing staff has been blatantly high, and not just since corona," emphasizes Ulf-Birger Franz, Head of the Hannover Region's Economic Affairs Department, "which makes it all the more important to get more young people interested in careers in nursing and the diverse prospects of this job profile."

-The "Careers for Life - Careers Orientation in Nursing" project not only aims to provide information about the occupational field and attract interested young people, but also to bring general and vocational schools and healthcare facilities into contact with each other.
-The project costs total just under 200,000 euros and is funded equally by the Hanover region and the Hanover Employment Agency.
+The "Careers for life - careers guidance in nursing" project not only aims to provide information about the occupational field and attract interested young people, but also to bring general and vocational schools and healthcare facilities into contact with each other.
+The project costs a total of almost 200,000 euros and is funded in equal parts by the Hanover region and the Hanover Employment Agency.

 A total of 25 trainees in their second year of training as nursing specialists are to become training ambassadors and promote their profession in general education schools - at eye level and in a practical way.